CHIMEFRB/datatrail-cli/docs/index.md

 !!! example "Installation"

-    The Datatrail CLI can be installed using pip:
+    The Datatrail CLI can be installed from PYPI using pip:

     ``` shell
     pip install datatrail-cli